There is a great need for diaper donations for many reasons:

 Can I donate cloth diapers?

-We are currently not collecting cloth diapers because most low income families do not have affordable access to washing facilities, and most laundromats do now allow customers to wash cloth diapers for sanitary reasons.
+We are currently not collecting cloth diapers because most low income families do not have affordable access to washing facilities, and most laundromats do not allow customers to wash cloth diapers for sanitary reasons.
 In addition, most daycare centers require parents to provide a supply of disposable diapers.